 My great-grandmother, Hannah Schwarck Price, was a strong, resourceful woman who was profoundly deaf.
 This resourcefulness was forced on her through her hearing loss and a husband who abandoned her to raise their children.
 A woman who was a divorcee in the late early 1900s was uncommon.
 A single parent with a significant disability was even more rare.

 Despite her invisible disability, my great-grandmother was a continuous story of determination and perseverance.
 She didn’t wear hearing aids or know American Sign Language.
 But she learned to read lips, which is a common skill among people who are hearing impaired.
-My great-grandmother is someone who could be recognized as an inspirational individual during Deaf History month, which runs from March 13 until April 15.

 When my mother began to make her transition from life to death, her dreams were filled with my great-grandmother (her grandmother).
 She was a symbol of comfort and courage for my mother about to embark on an unknown journey.